hackclub/hackclub/applications/jonathan/echoing_green_14.md

 United States

-**If your intial area of focus is in five or fewer cities, states, or provinces, list them here.**
+**If your initial area of focus is in five or fewer cities, states, or provinces, list them here.**

 Where will your organization have its main office?